zyeung001/BSE_ZacharyYeung_Portfolio/index.md

 - What your plan is to complete your project
 -
 # Starter Project
 For my starter project, I created the game console.
 I chose this project because it seemed coolest out of all the starter projects.
 A challenge when creating this starter project is soldering.
 I accidentally burnt some parts with the soldering iron, but my game console still works.
+To avoid this, pay attention to what your soldering iron is touching.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jPP67IPjiLI?si=dl3Rb8Yc3AZLC_-7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>